 Discuss.
 "Who are some folk whom you know that you could gather together to learn about Jesus?"
-(Good answers: family members, room-mates, friends, neighbors, students on campus, new believers who do not have a church, old believers who are tired by traditional church...)

 Group activity #4.
 Have the elders lead their gathering in discussing whom each one could invite to a new gathering, where and when.
 Let them form plans to do so.
 If their culture writes down plans, then let them do so.
 After ten or 15 minutes, tell them that they can continue their planning later.